 My reason for donating blood is that it’s one of the easiest ways I can contribute to someone’s life.
 One pint of blood can be broken down into three components – red blood cells, plasma and platelets – thereby possibly saving up to three lives.

 Given the demands on my time and resources, I can’t contribute much to charity or volunteer at my chosen causes.
-Giving blood, however, simply involves a trip to the hospital and a few minutes at the blood bank.
+Giving blood, however, simply involves a trip to the hospital and a few minutes at the blood bank, or some time away from my desk during the office’s blood donation drive.

 Blood donation also affords me several health benefits: